Ottawa BlackJacks: History

 In August 2021, the BlackJacks announced Jevohn Shepherd had signed a contract extension to return as the general manager.
 In November, they announced that Charles Dubé-Brais would also return as head coach.
 On February 16, 2022, they re-signed Chad Posthumus, who had previously joined the Edmonton Stingers for the 2021–22 BCL Americas.
+After a disappointing 0-3 start to the season, the team parted ways with Head Coach Charles Dubé-Brais.
+Ottawa Gee-Gees Men's Basketball Head Coach and BlackJacks Director of Basketball Strategy and Analytics James Derouin was appointed Interim Head Coach and lead the team to five wins in its last six games.